 where the matrix $R$ is defined as follows

 Note that $R$ is symmetric and is in fact a positive semidefinite matrix (as $u^\T R u = \sum_{(i,j) \in \calE}(u_ip_{ij} -u_jp_{ji})^2$).
 Therefore, all its eigenvalues are non-negative.
-Moreover, when the canonical Markov matrix corresponding to $P$ is not reversible, $R$ is, in fact, positive-definite.
+Moreover, when the canonical Markov matrix corresponding to $P$ is not reversible, $R$ is, in fact, positive definite.
+The positive definiteness of $R$ follows from the fact that if $u^\T R u = 0$ for some vector $u$, then $u_i p_{ij} = u_j p_{ji}$ for all $(i,j) \in \mathcal{E}$.
+By the connectedness of the graph $\G$, this implies that $u \geq 0$ entrywise (without loss of generality).
+Consequently, the canonical Markov matrix $S$ corresponding to $P$ is reversible, which leads to a contradiction.
 Additionally, when the canonical Markov matrix corresponding to $P$ is reversible, then \cref{mainpointa} trivially holds as both sides of the inequality are zero.
 Therefore, our main focus will be on the case when the matrix $P$ is not reversible.
 First, to begin, let us focus on the denominator term $\pi_{B}^{*^{\T}} R \pi_{B}^{*}$.
 Recall that $\pisb$ is the solution of the following optimization problem: